Diasporans launch cancer foundation - NewZimbabwe.com

 By Reason Razao

-ZIMBABWEANS based in the diaspora will, through a United Kingdom based charity organisation, TeamCaro foundation, soon launch a cancer support system aimed at helping cancer patients in the country.
+ZIMBABWEANS in the diaspora through a United Kingdom (UK) based charity organisation, TeamCaro foundation are set to launch a cancer support system that is aimed at helping cancer patients in the country.

-The organisation’s Zimbabwean chapter is set to be launched on April 23, having been founded by cancer survivor Caroline Zimano.
+The organisation’s Zimbabwean chapter is set to be launched on April 23, having been founded by Caroline Zimano after surviving breast cancer in 2015.

 In a statement, TeamCaro Foundation said their mandate is supporting cancer patients along with their families in their battle against the disease.

-“The foundation supports cancer patients and their families to understand their journey with cancer, by providing support to reduce isolation, poverty and debt and improve understanding of the treatment journey including processing difficult news on poor prognosis,” TeamCaro Foundation said.
+“The foundation supports cancer patients and their families to understand their journey with cancer, by providing support to reduce isolation, poverty and debt and improve understanding of the treatment journey including processing difficult news on poor prognosis,” said TeamCaro Foundation.

 Cancer treatment remains elusive to many in the country due to the high cost associated with medicating the disease.

-Sheila Bvuure-Gaynor, another cancer survivor and owner of Sheila Rum Punch, has also partnered TeamCaro Foundation in its Zimbabwean Chapter.
+Meanwhile, Sheila Bvuure-Gaynor, another cancer survivor and owner of Sheila Rum Punch has also partnered TeamCaro Foundation through its Zimbabwean Chapter.

-Sheila’s Rum Punch has sponsored a lot of charities in the United Kingdom where Mrs Bvuure-Gaynor is currently based.
+Sheila’s Rum Punch has sponsored a lot of charities in the UK where Bvuure-Gaynor is currently based.